lsst-pst/survey_strategy/Links.md

 ### Community

-The [Observing Strategy White Paper](https://github.com/LSSTScienceCollaborations/ObservingStrategy) (OSWP) is a community-driven paper describing a wide variety of science cases and their implications for survey strategy.
-This paper is primarily aimed at helping define the main (90\%) WideFastDeep survey.
+The [Community Observing Strategy Evaluation Paper](https://github.com/LSSTScienceCollaborations/ObservingStrategy) (COSEP) is a community-driven paper describing a wide variety of science cases and their implications for survey strategy.
+This paper is currently primarily aimed at helping define the main (90\%) WideFastDeep survey, but is a living document intended to serve as a repository of survey strategy evaluation metrics, and so will evolve to also address mini surveys.

 The 2011 community-contributed Deep Drilling white papers are available and some other DD related information and links are available on the LSST.org [DD page](https://www.lsst.org/scientists/survey-design/ddf).